 Indian Sachem even gets the blame!

 1. Suburban Neighborhood 2.
 A few miles from each other.
 3. A regular family.
 4. Haunted "average" house.
 5. Indian graveyard blamed.
-(The major Indian killing area is located between the two houses.)
+(The major Indian killing area in between the two.)
 6. Made into major movie at about the same time.
 (1979-Amityville 1982, Poltergiest-1982) 7.
 Priest called to house.
 8. Porcelain figurine moving around.
-9. Both investigated by Duke University researchers

 J Gaither Pratt |